einsteinpy/einsteinpy/README.rst

 |mybinder|

-In the examples directory you can find several Jupyter notebooks with specific applications of einsteinpy.
+In the examples directory, you can find several Jupyter notebooks with specific applications of einsteinpy.
 You can consider theses Jupyter Notebooks as tutorials for einsteinpy.
 You can launch a cloud Jupyter server using `binder`_ to edit the notebooks without installing anything.
 Try it out!